-For the 5th time, St. Joseph’s Healthcare System has been named among the nation’s 150 Great Places to Work in Healthcare by Becker's Hospital Review/Becker's ASC Review for providing outstanding benefits, workplace culture, professional development opportunities and excellent work environments that promote employee collaboration and satisfaction.
+For the 5th time, St. Joseph’s Health has been named among the nation’s 150 Great Places to Work in Healthcare by Becker's Hospital Review/Becker's ASC Review for providing outstanding benefits, workplace culture, professional development opportunities and excellent work environments that promote employee collaboration and satisfaction.

-According to Becker’s, St. Joseph’s Healthcare System offers a full spectrum of health benefits with the addition of legal protection, supplemental disability, critical illness and group accident options.
+According to Becker’s, St. Joseph’s Health offers a full spectrum of health benefits with the addition of legal protection, supplemental disability, critical illness and group accident options.
 The system's wellness-at-work program sponsors free or hospital subsidized health activities for employees, including on-site weight loss and nutritional support programs, health screenings and routine vaccinations in addition to wellness programs for physical and emotional support.
-In 2015, St. Joseph's Healthcare System had an employee retention rate of 87.6 percent and a nursing vacancy rate of 2.9 percent.
+In 2015, St. Joseph's Health had an employee retention rate of 87.6 percent and a nursing vacancy rate of 2.9 percent.

 About Becker’s Hospital Review and Becker’s ASC Review

 Becker's Hospital Review: Becker's Hospital Review features up-to-date business and legal news and analysis relating to hospitals and health systems.
 Content is geared toward high-level hospital leaders (CEOs, CFOs, COOs, CMOs, CIOs, etc.), and we work to provide valuable content, including hospital and health system news, best practices and legal guidance specifically for these decision-makers.
 Each of the 12 annual issues of Becker's Hospital Review reaches a qualified audience of approximately 18,500 healthcare leaders.